juji-io/datalevin/doc/upgrade.md

 function in your code to dump and load the database, assuming your code has necessary dependencies.
-First dump the database with the old version of Datalevin library, then change the dependency to new version of Datalevin library to load the aatabase.
+First dump the database with the old version of Datalevin library, then change the dependency to new version of Datalevin library to load the database.